Demand for minerals used in electric vehicles, wind, solar power a boon for B.C.'s mining industry | CBC News

 AME's Johnston says the industry has been working hard to operate under UNDRIP in developing projects.

-Turenne's nickel project in Central B.C., for example, lies on the traditional territories of the Binche Whu'ten and Tl'azt'en First Nations who are participating members of the project and at times employed by FPX Nickel.
+Turenne's nickel project in Central B.C., for example, lies on the traditional territories of the Binche Whu'ten and Tl'azt'en First Nations whose members have benefited from employment and business opportunities associated with the project.

 "You shouldn't be setting foot on traditional territory without having meetings with nation representatives, clearly indicating what the work programs are and what environmental protections are going to be in place," said Turenne.